verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

    The namespace `verrazzano-system` is used by Verrazzano for non-application objects managed by Verrazzano.
-   A single `verrazzano-helidon-app-operator` manages the lifecycle of all Helidon based applications within the cluster.
+   A single `verrazzano-helidon-app-operator` manages the life cycle of all Helidon-based applications within the cluster.

 1. Verify the Verrazzano monitoring infrastructure is running.